arivan-amin/Healthcare-Clean-Microservices/README.md

     cd Healthcare-Management-Microservices
     ```

-2. ### Build the project, and it will load the images to your local docker repository using JIB:
+2. ### Build and install the Core Module because all modules depend on it:

     ```bash
+    cd Core
+    mvn clean install
+    cd ..
+    ```
+3. ### Build the project, and it will load the images to your local docker repository using JIB:

+    ```bash
     mvn clean package
     ```

-3. ### Set Eureka username and password environment variables and docker host ip:
+4. ### Set Eureka username and password environment variables and docker host ip:
     - on **Linux**: add the below variables to your **.bashrc** file and reload or reboot
     ```bash
     export EUREKA_USER=admin